bluesun2019/DynnetEDA/README.md

 This is an R package implementing visualization tools for our work, *exploratory analysis of dynamic networks using latent functions*.

-The R package can be installed by following codes:
+The R package can be installed by following codes on the Windows system:

 ```{r}
 options(download.file.method = "wininet")